vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 ### APIs for fee splits and payments

-* Each liquidity provider's equity-like share
+- Each liquidity provider's equity-like share
-* Each liquidity provider's average entry valuation
+- Each liquidity provider's average entry valuation
-* The `market-value-proxy`
+- The `market-value-proxy`

 ## Acceptance Criteria

-### CALCULATING LIQUIDITY FEE FACTOR
+### CALCULATING LIQUIDITY FEE FACTOR TESTS

 - The examples provided result in the given outcomes (<a name="0042-LIQF-001" href="#0042-LIQF-001">0042-LIQF-001</a>)
 - The resulting liquidity-fee-factor is always equal to one of the liquidity provider's individually nominated fee factors (<a name="0042-LIQF-002" href="#0042-LIQF-002">0042-LIQF-002</a>)